-Charlotte, Vermont sits in the heart of the Lake Champlain Valley.
-Covering most of the flat land between the lake and the Green Mountains, its land is agricultural, it's residents commuters.
-It is without doubt the best place to live in Northern Vermont.
-A picturesque town, fully evident from the top of Mt.
-Philo.
-We have a beautiful lake, scenic views, quiet roads, a friendly and surprisingly accomplished population.
+Covering most of the flat land between Lake Champlain and the Green Mountains, its land is agricultural, it's residents farmers and commuters.
+It is without doubt the most desirable residence in Northern Vermont.
+A picturesque town, best seen from the top of Mt.
+Philo, we have a beautiful lake, scenic views, quiet roads, a friendly and surprisingly accomplished population.
 Not much of a downtown, a couple of small food stores, town hall.
-The number of farms in town is thankfully increasing with our huge local foods movement, where Vermont leads the nation.
+The number of farms in town is thankfully increasing with our huge local farm-table movement, where Vermont leads the nation.
 Our high school is currently academically ranked #37 in the US.
 We are convenient to Burlington and Middlebury,

 Much of what makes our town great, however, is what it is not:.
 No Big Box stores, no substandard housing areas, no junky yards, no miracle mile, no fast-food joints, no acre upon acre of identical houses.
 Frankly, I like all that stuff, but not in my backyard.
 Charlotte does have the easiest entry into the Burlington metropolitan area, with 5 routes that avoid congestion.
-I compare it to the Hamptons, just a lot cheaper.
-It is pleasant and beautiful everywhere in town, which is sizable at 40 square miles.
+It is pleasant and picturesque everywhere in town, which is sizable at 40 square miles.
 There are some stunning mansions, and lots of very nice houses.
-We have our own ferry, and Point Bay marina on posh Thompson's Point with its summer crowd.
-The boats are lovely, but this is where the comparison to the Hamptons fails; its nice, but not Sag Harbor.
+We have our own ferry, and Point Bay Marina on posh Thompson's Point with its summer crowd.
 Mostly dirt roads, people drive at a reasonable pace.
 We don't have or need a police force.
 Charlotte is quiet, easy to navigate, personable.
 There are colorful locals at the coffee shops who own large businesses and drive Subarus.